Lionel Courchene Park

 Contact Sasikala Sridar at 604-547-1378 or email email@example.com to inquire about plot availability.

 General plots are gardened by neighbourhood residents, including local schools.
 Some beds are gardened collaboratively and the site is also home to several fruit trees.
 The garden is managed by members.

-Email Linda at firstname.lastname@example.org to inquire about plot availability or call 604-501-5050 and we will have someone from the garden get back to you.
+Email Linda at firstname.lastname@example.org for plot availability, or call 604-501-5050 and we will have someone from the garden get back to you.

 Explore more community gardens in Surrey.